KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 It is not recommended to rebase between desktop environments due to configuration files having different standards which usually lead to broken installations after rebasing between two different DEs.

 >[Read more about Rebasing on Bazzite.](https://docs.bazzite.gg/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rebase_guide/)

+## I have questions and concerns that cannot be answered in Bazzite's documentation

+Reach out to us on our [forums](https://universal-blue.discourse.group/c/bazzite/5) or [Discord](https://discord.gg/WEu6BdFEtp), but if it's an issue or bug you are encountering then [report it](https://docs.bazzite.gg/General/reporting_bugs/)!
+Be warned that the answers sometimes will be "out of our control" especially when it comes to Nvidia driver problems, game compatibility, or other problems that plague the Linux desktop.

 ## What is the difference between Bluefin, Aurora, and Bazzite?